WHAT WE DO

 We understand that financial barriers can prevent people from accessing the service dog support they need.
 We believe in providing assistance to qualified people whenever possible through generous support from our donors.
 If you need a service dog but cannot afford one, apply for financial aid.

-THE ABILITY DOGS PHILOSOPHY
+THE ABILITY DOGS

 Positive reinforcement is the core of what we do.